wise-vision/wisevision_lorawan_bridge/README.md

     -DgRPC_BUILD_GRPC_PYTHON_PLUGIN=OFF \
     -DgRPC_BUILD_GRPC_RUBY_PLUGIN=OFF \
     ../..
-make -j 4 # if ones machine is stronger, consider increasing number of jobs or skip it altogether to run without constraints make install popd
+make -j 4 # if your machine is stronger, consider increasing number of jobs or skip it altogether to run without constraints make install popd
 ```